Reviews You Can Rely On

 Comfort

-The Patagonia Lightweight Synchilla Snap-T and Columbia Benton Springs Full-Zip share similar degrees of comfort and style.
-All three models comprise the “classic” fuzzy fleece, inside and out.
-They're all modestly stretchy and have other fit styles that add comfort.
-The Benton Springs is more slim-fitting, while the Synchilla blouses over like an old-school sweatshirt.
-The North Face Canyonlands offers solid comfort in mobility and performance during activities, with convenient pockets and a generous fit.
+The Patagonia Lightweight Synchilla Snap-T, REI Co-op Trailmade, Cotopaxi Abrazo, and Columbia Benton Springs Full-Zip share similar degrees of comfort and style.
+These are comprised of the “classic” fuzzy fleece, inside and out.
+They're all modestly stretchy and have other features that add comfort.
+The Benton Springs is more slim-fitting, while the Trailmade and Abrazo are boxier, and the Synchilla blouses over like an old-school sweatshirt.
+Counterintuitively, the Abrazo's fabric was the softest on the outside.
+The soft, plush material on the outside is much cozier than the waffle patterning on the inside.

 The North Face Denali is incredibly comfortable, with thicker fabrics that wrap you in warmth.